 Deer were captured using clover traps baited with corn and alfalfa, or free darting from a vehicle 2021 - 2022.
 Ten deer had a Cellular Tracking Technology (CTT) solar powered GPS ear tag placed in their ear with a cattle tag placed in the opposite ear.
 Locations were taken every 2-4hrs depending on solar charge of the batteries; for analysis purposes 4 hour location intervals were used.
 Nine deer total, three males and six females, and 1,354 locations were ultimately used for this analysis.

-We arranged 36 cameras in a grid pattern at a spacing of ~400m.
-Specific camera locations were randomized within a 100m buffer of the center of each grid cell, following recommendations for a priori rules when deploying cameras for our specific analysis (Loonam et al. 2021).
-Microsite selection involved placing cameras along a corridor of travel established by humans or animals within 30m of randomized point.
-Hiking trails were used if they were present within the microsite search area for camera placement.
-Cameras were placed at knee height, 5m off path of travel at a 30 degree angle to maximize exposure time of animals crossing the camera frame.
-Cameras were deployed from April 2022- August 2022.
-Trail camera photos were uploaded to Wildlife Insights for processing photos using an artificial intelligence model trained on 35+ million images (Ahumada et al. 2020).
-Wildlife Insights was used to filter out blank images, which can be identified 88% of the time with an error rate of less than 2% (Wildlife Insights).
-Photos tagged as containing an animal were reviewed for identification, while a subset of blank images was reviewed for quality assurance.

 Environmental covariates habitat selection